 The subsurface injection of fluids by DWI is often used as a method for disposing of waste fluids generated during oil and gas exploration and production activities.
 The greatest volume of waste fluids generated through these activities is saline water (brine) that is drawn to the surface with hydrocarbons through producing wells ('produced water').
 The DWI consents currently held by the Company also authorise the injection of fluid types other than produced water.
 The range of fluid types authorised for injection varies by consent, but includes contaminated stormwater, well drilling fluids, well workover fluids, HF fluids and HF return fluids.
 In addition to providing a means to dispose of waste fluids, the subsurface injection of fluids by DWI is also an established oilfield technique for regulating reservoir pressure as a means of enhancing the rate of hydrocarbon recovery from a reservoir.
 This process, commonly referred to as water flooding, is often implemented when natural reservoir pressures become reduced due to ongoing production.
 Fluids can also be heated prior to injection to reduce the viscosity of the oil being produced, improving its flow toward a producing well and upward through the wellbore itself.

-The Company has one water flooding programme, undertaken at the Kaimiro-O wellsite under consent 5312-2.1 to enhance oil production within the Mount Messenger Formation.
+The Company has two water flooding programmes.
+One at the Kaimiro-O wellsite under consent 5312-2.1 and the other at the Kaimiro-G wellsite under consent 9470-1.
+Both programmes are designed to enhance production in the Mount Messenger formation via the company's production wells.
 All other consents are utilised for the disposal of the various forms of wastewater they authorise.